-As the destruction caused by Harvey was being broadcasted across the nation, NASA scientists in the High Desert of California prepared a DC-8 to fly to Texas and monitor the situation.
+As the destruction caused by Harvey was being broadcast across the nation, NASA scientists in the High Desert of California prepared a DC-8 to fly to Texas and monitor the situation.
 Scientists equipped the plane with sophisticated tools for taking samples of the air over the hurricane zone.
 They were doing this for a good reason—chemical spills, fires, and damaged industrial plants released toxins that caused residents and rescue crew to complain of nausea, dizziness, and sore throats.
-Scientists were ready to use information gathered by the plane to assess the cancer risk residents of Harvey-inflicted areas faced.
+Scientists were ready to use information gathered by the plane to assess the cancer risk residents of the Harvey-afflicted areas faced.

 The state of Texas and the EPA told the plane to stay where it was.
-So, it did.

 Why Was the Scientific Plane Grounded?

-The Los Angeles Times spoke to numerous scientists and officials involved with the incident, who told them that the data collected by the plane would cause “confusion” and that it might “overlap” with their investigation.
+The Los Angeles Times spoke to numerous scientists and officials involved with the incident who told them that the data collected by the plane would cause “confusion” and that it might “overlap” with their investigation.
 Michael Honeycutt, the director of toxicology for the state of Texas, told NASA that their data would not be useful.
 The EPA let Honeycutt make this decision, even though he has a history of suggesting air pollution may be beneficial to human health.

 What Would Have the Plane Found?